Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 @classmethod
 def get_dog_count(cls):
 ```
 This tells Python: “Don’t treat `get_dog_count()` like a normal method.
-Treat it as a method that applies the class itself.”
-That’s all a decorator is doing: changing the behavior of a function or method.
-[SAY MORE]
+Treat it as a method that applies to the class itself.”
+That’s all a decorator is doing: changing the behavior of a function or method, without you having to rewrite that function.

-Sometimes, we want a method that acts like an attribute — it does a calculation, but we want to access it without parentheses:
+There are *many* useful built-in decorators.
+Sometimes, we want a method in a class to act like an attribute — it does a calculation, but we want to access it without parentheses:

 ```Python
 class Circle: